leanprover/lean4/doc/dev/bootstrap.md

 ```

 Leaving stage0 updates to the CI automation is preferable, but should you need to do it locally, you can use `make update-stage0-commit` in `build/release` to update `stage0` from `stage1` or `make -C stageN update-stage0-commit` to update from another stage.
 This command will automatically stage the updated files and introduce a commit, so make sure to commit your work before that.

+If you rebased the branch (either onto a newer version of `master`, or fixing
+up some commits prior to the stage0 update, recreate the stage0 update commits.
+The script `script/rebase-stage0.sh` can be used for that.

-Then coordinate with the admins to not squash your PR so that stage 0 updates are preserved as separate commits.
+Then coordinate with the admins to not squash your PR so that stage 0 updates
+are preserved as separate commits.

 ## Further Bootstrapping Complications